Silversunset01/dbm/scripts.md

 DBM allows users to create bots using a graphical user interface that gives coders of all levels a head start on building their bots.
 You can find this software [on steam](https://store.steampowered.com/app/682130/Discord_Bot_Maker/)

 # Creating your own scripts
-Most things that are not available as actions can be run as a script either in the `run script` action or in any box that allows for text entry using `${ }`.
+Most things that are not available as actions can be run as a script either in the `Run Script` action or in any box that allows for text entry using `${ }`.

 Sidenote: If you are trying to use a script in a text-entry field you'll need to surround it with `${ }` brackets so the program understands that it is a script and not text.
 However when using a run-script action you *should not* use the brackets.